MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTenantNetworkSite.md

 ```

 ### -EnableLocationBasedRouting
-This parameter determines whether the current site is enabled for location based routing.
+This parameter determines whether the current site is enabled for Location-Based Routing.

 ```yaml
 Type: Boolean